oeg-upm/tada-gam/README.md

     1. Locate the downloaded data into `experiments/t2dv2/data`
     1. Replace the file `experiments/t2dv2/data/classes_GS.csv` with `experiments/t2dv2/classes_GS.fixed`
 and rename it to `classes_GS.csv`.
+1. In the terminal, go to the directory of the application
+1. Activate the virtual environment `source .venv/bin/activate`
 1. Go to the experiment directory `cd experiments/t2dv2`
 1. Run the labeling task `python label_experiment.py start --sample all` (note that this will use docker-compose and will startup the instances, automatically)